Doreen, Victoria

 Doreen is a suburb in Melbourne, Victoria, Australia, 29 km north-east of Melbourne's Central Business District, located within the City of Whittlesea and Shire of Nillumbik local government areas.
 Doreen recorded a population of 27,122 at the 2021 census.

 Patrick Reid settled the area in 1844, calling it "Hazel Glen".
 The Post Office opened on 8 December 1870 as Hazelglen, and was renamed Doreen in 1895.

 The area has a community hall and a Country Fire Authority fire station.

 History

 Doreen was initially established by Europeans in the year 1844.
 One of these early settlers was Patrick Reid.
 Reid had a holding over the land, calling the area "Hazel Glen".
-In 1862, Reid's holdings over the land were subdivided into farmland, which lead to further settler coming to the area.
-The increase in settlers within the area lead to the construction of a Methodist church on the corner of Yan Yean Road and Chapel Lane, which was opened in 1862.
+In 1862, Reid's holdings over the land were subdivided into farmland, which led to further settlers coming to the area.
+The increase in settlers led to the construction of a Methodist church on the corner of Yan Yean Road and Chapel Lane, which was opened in 1862.

 The Doreen name comes from John Gavan Duffy, the Victorian Postmaster-General and a member of the Legislative Assembly.

 Hazel Glen Common School (currently Doreen Primary) was later built by the local community and was completed in 1867.
-The school later received aid from the government on 1 July 1868, and was then recognized as Hazel Glen Common School No.945.
+The school later received aid from the government on 1 July 1868, and was then recognised as Hazel Glen Common School No.945.